 2. Abolish the broker system, promote government to government direct hiring – the brokerage system is a middle-man system.
 The broker will put a migrant and an employer together and will take a monthly commission from the migrant’s salary.
-Some migrants are forced to pay almost a year’s salary to have a broker find them a job, and this is akin to modern day indentured slavery in many cases.
+Some migrants are forced to pay almost a year’s salary to have a broker find them a job, and this is akin to modern-day indentured slavery in many cases.

-3. Freedom to transfer to new employer – Currently, if migrant workers want to change employer, they are not free to do so without a broker.
+3. Freedom to transfer to a new employer – Currently, if migrant workers want to change employer, they are not free to do so without a broker.